 Submit printed copies of the completed forms to the Department of Student Activities in person.
-If the application is recommended for recognition, the application will be reviewed by the Director of Student Activities, Dean for Student Learning and Engagement, and the Vice President for Student Life for final approval.
+If the application is recommended for recognition, the application will be reviewed by the Director of Student Activities, the Dean of Students, and the Vice President for Student Life for final approval.
 After receiving a recommendation for recognition, the organization is classified as an interest group.
 Interest groups may advertise, reserve campus facility space, and host interest meetings for prospective members.

 - Please note that religious organizations must proceed through additional approval steps including review by the Spiritual Life Advisory Committee, the University Chaplain, and the President of the University.

 Approved organizations’ designated officers will attend a workshop series designed to help prepare them to lead their respective organizations.
 A minimum of two officers are required to attend all workshops, and the workshop series will culminate with an official recognition ceremony for all organizations.
 As soon as the organization is recognized at an official recognition ceremony, it may begin operating and meeting.

 Each semester two opportunities to charter an organization will be offered.
 Potential organizations that submit completed documentation by the required deadline may participate in the chartering process.
 Organizations that do not complete and attend all workshops will not be included in the recognition ceremony; they may not operate as a student organization until all workshops have been completed.
 For additional information go to http://www.baylor.edu/studentactivities/organizations/index.php?id=74706 .